What services do you provide?

 What’s unique about Farmstead Meatsmith?

 We are the only custom processor and butcher practicing traditional peasant methods and ideology in the country.
-We service small scale, local farms and offer the whole animal in return.
+We service small scale, local farms, and offer the whole animal in return.
 Your return includes all the parts, the odd bits, like heads, feet, and offal (organs, blood, etc).
 For more information on the tasty abundance of fat on our pork, check out our Pork Harvesting information.

-Can I come visit your farm?
+Can I come to visit your farm?